KrystianZakrys/iEployee/README.md

 ## To-Do
 - [x] Add Repository pattern to database access
+- [ ] Fix Specification pattern issue on "Select in select" thingy
-- [ ] Implement business logic in Entities (for example Assigning Employee to Project)
+- [x] Implement business logic in Entities (for example Assigning Employee to Project)
 - [x] Create ViewModel for each Entity that it could be used in CQRS and Web API
 - [ ] In Web part separate components for modules
 - [ ] Use Reactive Forms in Angular